Sallo97/cep_technical_reference/documents/0_glossary.md

 - **Stored program computers**: machines which followed the Von Neumann's theoretical architecture by storing both program's code and local data onto the main memory.

     Still today modern computers follow this principle.

 ---

+- **Subscript**: the dimension indices for accessing a certain element in a matrix.

+---

+- **Subscripted value**: a value contained inside a matrix.

+---